Rhythm King: Deal with Sony Records

 The commercial success of Rhythm King enabled it to link a distribution deal with Sony Records subsidiary Epic Records.
 Rhythm King was no longer associated with Mute Records from 1991 and towards the end of 1992 it closed down the Outer Rhythm offshoot.
 Coincidentally, Mute set up Novamute Records around this time - also with a focus on techno and electronic dance music.

 Direction of Rhythm King in the 1990s

 As the 1990s progressed, many of the established artists on Rhythm King's roster - including Baby Ford, The Beatmasters, Betty Boo, Bomb The Bass, Leftfield, Moby and S-Express either left the label and/or concentrated on producing for other artists - most notably Tim Simenon and The Beatmasters, the latter in particular immediately achieving success with their work on a string of singles taken from the 1992 Shamen album, Boss Drum.
 The musical focus at Rhythm King in the mid 1990s shifted away from dance music and more towards indie and alternative rock.
-Acts signed during this period had varying levels of critical and commercial success, and included David Devant and his Spirit Wife, The Dharmas, Echobelly, Sheep on Drugs, The Sultans Of Ping FC and X-CNN.
+Acts signed during this period had varying levels of critical and commercial success, and included David Devant and his Spirit Wife, The Dharmas, Echobelly, Sheep on Drugs, The Sultans Of Ping and X-CNN.